 1 clove of garlic

 1/4 cup Parmigiano Reggiano cheese

 1/4 cup of Almazara Luis Herrera Olive Oil

 1-finger pinch of Meadow Fleur de Sel

 In a large pan or cast iron skillet, heat oil and butter on medium-high heat.
 Lightly pepper your steak on both sides.
 Once the pan is hot and the butter is melted, add your steak and let cook for 3-4 minutes on each side, until medium-rare.
 Transfer the steak to a cutting board and let rest for 15 minutes, until cooled slightly.
 For the pesto, combine parsley, garlic, cheese and salt in a food processor.
 Pulse to combine, then turn to lowest setting and slowly drizzle in olive oil.

 To serve, slice the steak against the grain and sprinkle with two-finger pinch of Sel Gris Noirmoutier.
 Scoop a spoonful of parsley pesto on top or serve on the side, if desired.

-Sel Gris de l’Ile de Noirmoutier, Meadow Fleur de Sel, and a selection of other artisan finishing salts can be found at The Meadow’s online shop.
+Sel Gris de l’Ile de Noirmoutier, Meadow Fleur de Sel, and a selection of other finishing salts can be found at The Meadow’s online shop.